Recent from talks

 Enhanced Games

-The Enhanced Games (TEG) is a planned multi-sport event.
-Founded by Australian businessman Aron D'Souza, it plans to allow athletes to use performance-enhancing substances without being subject to drug tests; organizers claim these substances must be FDA-approved and used under medical supervision.
-According to D'Souza, he created the Games because he believes that athletes are entitled to do what they wish with their own bodies, and that the International Olympic Committee (IOC) is corrupt for exploiting them.
+The Enhanced Games (TEG) is a multi-sport event.
+Founded by Australian businessman Aron D'Souza, it allows athletes to use performance-enhancing substances without being subject to drug tests; organizers claim these substances must be FDA-approved and used under medical supervision.
+D'Souza stated that he founded the Games based on the principle of bodily autonomy for athletes, further alleging that the International Olympic Committee (IOC) maintains an exploitative relationship with competitors.

 By August 2023, representatives were saying that what would take place in 2024 would be a smaller "exhibition", with a "full event" taking place in 2025.
 In 2023, CNN questioned the viability of the event; however, in May 2025, the organization announced plans to hold the games in May 2026 at Resorts World Las Vegas, and that the sports included are to be swimming, track and field, and weightlifting.
-The date has been set to May 21–24, 2026.
+The event took place on May 24, 2026.
+Kristian Gkolomeev beat the current non-drug-assisted world record for 50-meter freestyle.
+TEG reported that 12 athletes had beaten their personal records.

-The Enhanced Games announced a merger agreement in 2026 with a firm named "A Paradise Acquisition" with a projected valuation of $1.2 billion, for the purpose of listing on the Nasdaq stock exchange.
+The Enhanced Games announced a merger agreement in 2026 with a firm named "A Paradise Acquisition" with a projected valuation of $1.2 billion, for the purpose of listing on the New York Stock Exchange.
+Preceding the inaugural 2026 games, the entity went public in May 2026.

 Aron D'Souza, an Australian businessman based in London, founded the privately funded organisation.
 He says he had the idea for TEG in 2022 when noticing that many people at an American gym were obviously using steroids.
 He was, together with billionaire Peter Thiel, involved in the 2013 Bollea v.
 Gawker lawsuit, which led to Gawker filing for bankruptcy.
 In 2015, he co-founded the company Sargon with Phillip Kingston.
 D'Souza said,